Ibmurai/frood/TUTORIAL.md

 Action parameters
 =================

-All actions take an instance of [`FroodParameters`](Frood/Class/FroodParameters.html) as the first, and often only, parameter.
+All actions take an instance of [`FroodParameters`](Frood/Class/FroodParameters.html) as the only parameter.

 You should never access `$_GET`, `$_POST` and `$_FILES` directly.
 Instead you use the parameters instance, and call `getXxx()` methods on it: